spring-projects/sts4/README.md

 # STS4

-The all-new Spring Tools 4 for Eclipse, Visual Studio Code, and Atom.
+The all-new Spring Tools 4 for Eclipse, Visual Studio Code, and Theia.
 Learn more at https://spring.io/tools.

 ### Code of Conduct
 This project adheres to the Contributor Covenant [code of